 Break Cleaning Into Small Chunks of Time

 Don’t expect them to clean for long periods of time.
-Children have short attention spans so having them clean for 10-15 minutes at a time will usually get better results than having them cleaning all afternoon.
+Children have short attention spans so having them clean for 10-15 minutes at a time will usually get better results than having them clean all afternoon.

 Work Together with Your Kids